tczbzb/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/get-instance.md

 #.getInstance()

 Initialize the SDK, and return the instance of `plugin.FacebookAgent`.
 Required before doing anything else.
+Testing.

 ##Example